-Anna Guérin, who attended the American Legion meeting in Cleveland as a representative of France’s YMCA organization, also appreciated the poppy’s symbolic power—and its potential.
-Upon her return to France, she organized French women, children and veterans to make and sell artificial poppies as a way to fund the restoration of war-torn France.
+Back in France, Guérin organized French women, children and veterans to make and sell artificial poppies as a way to fund the restoration of war-torn France.
 As Heather Johnson argues on her website devoted to Madame Guérin’s work, the Frenchwoman may have been the single most significant figure in spreading the symbol of the Remembrance poppy through the British Commonwealth countries and other Allied nations.

 Other nations soon followed suit in adopting the poppy as their official symbol of remembrance.
 Today, nearly a century after World War I ended, millions of people in the United Kingdom, Canada, France, Belgium, Australia and New Zealand don the red flowers every November 11 (known as Remembrance Day or Armistice Day) to commemorate the anniversary of the 1918 armistice.
 According to McNab, the Poppy Factory (now located in Richmond, England and Edinburgh, Scotland) is still the center of poppy production, churching out as many as 45 million poppies made of various materials each year.